 Residual values are similarly tough to calculate.
 That's largely because this technology moves quickly.
 The i8 might be a jaw-dropping feat of engineering today, but in three or five years time, the game may have moved on.
 Working in its favour is that many owners of supercars just don't care.
 They want the latest and greatest and for many, the i8 is going to represent just that.

-The BMW i8 is an utterly fascinating vehicle.
+The BMW i8 remains an utterly fascinating vehicle.
 There's no doubt that this technology affords us a vision of the future.
-It already makes many of its more conventional rivals look positively quaint.
+It certainly makes many of its more conventional rivals look positively quaint.
 Where the i8 is even more special is in the way that it normalises this brain-bending complexity.
 It's beautifully-finished and comes with a warranty just like any other BMW product.
 It doesn't impose itself on you.

 Yes, it's fearsomely fast in a straight line but the i8 is no B-road brawler.
-That model may well come and it will probably come from BMW, but here's something that's a bit more refined and looks set to change the way we think about this sort of car.
+That model may well come and it will probably come from BMW, but here's something that's a bit more refined and looks set to change the way we think about this sort of high performance contender.
 You might not have ever believed that a car with a 1.5-litre three-cylinder engine could command a six-figure price tag.
 The i8 does that yet still seems a bargain.
 It's an incredible achievement.

-BMW i8 review by Jonathan Crouch
+BMW i8 Coupe review by Jonathan Crouch